mattkgross/greyscale/README.md

 Credit to [Michael Main](http://www.cs.colorado.edu/~main/) for the graphics library implementation.

 Feel free to use code.
 Just give credit where credit is due.
-If you have any imporvement ideas, fork and push them and you will be credited.
+If you have any improvement ideas, fork and push them and you will be credited.